Qwen 2.5 Coder vs DeepSeek V3: Best LLM for Coders 2026

 Round 1: Qwen 2.5 Coder vs DeepSeek V3 Benchmarks

 Let’s look at the numbers, because “vibes” aren’t enough for production code.
-DeepSeek V3 is a massive 671B parameter Mixture-of-Experts model, while Qwen 2.5 Coder is a specialized 32B model.
+DeepSeek V3 is a massive 671B parameter Mixture-of-Experts model (with ~37B active parameters during inference), while Qwen 2.5 Coder is a highly specialized 32B model.

-- Pure Coding (MBPP): Qwen Excels (84.7%).
-For pure Python/JS syntax generation, Qwen punches way above its weight class, often beating larger generic models.
-See our DeepSeek V3.2 analysis for more benchmark details.
+- Pure Coding Syntax (MBPP): Qwen2.5-Coder-32B-Instruct Excels (84.7%).
+For pure Python/JS syntax generation and scaffolding, Qwen punches way above its weight class, often beating larger generic cloud models.

 I asked both models to write a script scraping a sitemap.